BarisAlbayrakIEEE/StructuralAnalysis/README.md

 it will cause an explosion in the type tags and the boilerplate code which will kill the traceability.

 **Hence, a design with the CS handling DOD style raw data and the SP defining the whole class hierarchy is not reasonable.**
-**The CS shall be responsible from the memory while defining a class hierarchy managing the core utilities.**
+**The CS shall be responsible from both the memory and the design.**

+**The Language:**\
+The client implements the SAMMs (i.e. the SP) in python.

-In summary, we have four choices for the CS:
+We have four choices for the CS:
-1. Python: Involve each type (e.g. CS_Panel) in a class hierarchy and store the objects of these types -> DOD data management fails -> uses the heap memory,
+1. Python: Involve each type (e.g. CS_EO_Panel) within a class hierarchy and store the objects of these types in the DAG,
-2. Python: Define DOD containers such as the above CS_Panel_Container within a class hierarchy,
+2. Python: Involve a DOD container for each type (e.g. CS_EO_Panel_Container) within a class hierarchy and store the containers in the DAG,
 3. Python: Use Cython for the CS type definitions and store the objects of these types in contiguous arrays,
 4. use one of C++, rust and java.

-The 1st solution is not a choice due to the reasons already been discussed but I want to add one more point.
+The 1st solution is not a choice as python would use the heap memory in this case which is obviously not a design choice but to be more clear:
+- The DOD style data management would fail and
-Later, I will review the DAG in detail and select functionally persistent DAG to manage the memory.
+- Later, I will review the DAG in detail and select functionally persistent DAG to manage the memory.
 The persistent solution would require frequent copy operations for which the heap memory usage is a significant problem.
 Every action of the user may take considarable time for large DAGs if the data is spread out of the heap memory.

 I will eliminate the 3rd solution as its no better than the 4th one.
 I also eliminate the rust solution as I dont have any experience with the rust development.

-**C++:**\
+#### 3.5.1.
+The CS in C++ <a id='sec351'></a>

 C++ provides variadic templates for varying type lists.
 C++ solution for the DAG would look like:

 ```
+// ~/src/system/dag.h

 template<typename...
 Ts>
 class DAG {
   private: